Kingxukai/linux/Documentation/devicetree/bindings/writing-schema.rst

 Dependencies
 ~~~~~~~~~~~~

-The DT schema project must be installed in order to validate the DT schema
+The DT schema project must be installed in order to validate the woke DT schema
-binding documents and validate DTS files using the DT schema.
+binding documents and validate DTS files using the woke DT schema.
 The DT schema
 project can be installed with pip::

     pip3 install dtschema